Joker-hang/LLM4STP/README.md

 # LLM4STP
-The code will be available soon
+The code  of "LLM4STP: A large language model-driven multi-feature fusion method for ship trajectory prediction"